jacobtyq/export-figma-svg/README.md

-# Export SVGs into a single Sprite map
+# Export SVGs from Figma